MorphMLP: An Efficient MLP-Like Backbone for Spatial-Temporal Representation Learning: Experiment

-\textbf{Comparisons with convolution.} We replace the $\tt MorphFC$ layer with typical 3$\times$3 and 7$\times$7 convolution to make the comparisons.
-As shown in Table \ref{ablation_operation}, our $\tt MorphFC$ can outperform typical convolution by a large margin.
-This demonstrates that typical convolution is difficult to capture long-range information, which is crucial to the recognition problem.
-Furthermore, we adopt two 1D group convolutions along the horizontal and vertical direction, whose kernel sizes are exactly the same as our chunk lengths in each stage.
-Since convolution is a weight sum operation, it needs to apply padding and sliding overlap window to make input dimension equal to output dimension, which is unnecessary in $\tt MorphFC$.
-The results in Table \ref{ablation_operation} show that our method is much better than group conv in terms of speed and accuracy.
-This indicates the effectiveness of our $\tt MorphFC$.
+It is also worth noting that since chunk sizes are equal to H, W of features in each stage if input is 224×224, 1st row is no `Morph’ (progressively discovering core semantics), but with hierarchical downsampling only.
+Last row is our final model (w/ both `Morph’ and same downsampling as the 1st row).
+Comparisons show benefits are from MorphFC design instead of hierarchical downsampling.

-\textbf{Detail designs of MorphMLP block in video domain.} We explore some alternative designs for our MorphMLP block in the video domain.
-To begin with, in addition to applying $\tt MorphFC_{t}$ and $\tt MorphFC$ in a sequential way, we can add the features from $\tt MorphFC_{t}$ and $\tt MorphFC$ in parallel.
+\textbf{Detail designs of spatial-temporal MorphMLP block.} We explore some alternative designs for our spatial-temporal MorphMLP block in the Table \ref{ablation_residual}.
+To begin with, in addition to applying $\tt MorphFC_{t}$ and $\tt MorphFC_s$ in a sequential way, we can add the features from $\tt MorphFC_{t}$ and $\tt MorphFC_s$ in parallel.
 As shown in Table \ref{ablation_residual}, the parallel way performs worse than the sequential way.
 We argue that it is more difficult for joint spatial and temporal optimization.
 Moreover, we explore different spatial-temporal orders and residual connections.
 Standard residual refers to applying a residual connection after each module in MorphMLP block of Fig. \ref{fig:video_block}.
-Skip residual means that a connection is applied between input features of MorphMLP block and output features of the $\tt MorphFC$ (red line in Figure \ref{fig:video_block}).
+Skip residual means that a connection is applied between input features of MorphMLP block and output features of the $\tt MorphFC_s$ (red line in Figure \ref{fig:video_block}).
 The results show that sequential temporal and spatial order with skip residual connection is the optimal setting.

+\textbf{Comparisons with convolution.} To compared with spatial convolution, we replace the $\tt MorphFC_s$ layer with typical 3$\times$3 and 7$\times$7 convolution on image domain.
+As shown in Table \ref{ablation_spatial}, our $\tt MorphFC_s$ can outperform typical convolution by a large margin.
+This demonstrates that typical convolution is difficult to capture long-range information, which is crucial to the recognition problem.
+Furthermore, we adopt two 1D group convolutions along the horizontal and vertical direction, whose kernel sizes are exactly the same as our chunk lengths in each stage.
+The results show that our method is much better than group conv in terms of speed and accuracy.
+This indicates the effectiveness of our $\tt MorphFC_s$.

+Moreover, we do comparisons between $\tt MorphFC_{t}$ and typical temporal convolutions, i.e., 3$\times$1$\times$1 and 5$\times$1$\times$1.
+As shown in Table \ref{ablation_temporal}, our $\tt MorphFC_{t}$ outperforms typical temporal convolutions greatly.
+This is because that typical convolutions only focus on local temporal information aggregation.
+On the contrary, our $\tt MorphFC_{t}$ is able to capture long-term temporal dependencies.